 The Greenwich Time Signal (GTS), popularly known as the pips, is a series of six short tones broadcast at one-second intervals by many BBC Radio stations.

 The proposal for a time signal came from one Frank Hope-Jones in a radio talk in April 1923.
 It was agreed that broadcasting the Greenwich Standard Time with a chronometer at the Royal Observatory tripping a switch at five seconds to the hour to create those iconic pips – using a 1kHz oscillator.
 The time signal was first broadcast at 9.30 p.m. on 5 February 1924.

 There are six pips (short beeps) in total, which occur on the 5 seconds leading up to the hour and on the hour itself.
 Each pip is a 1 kHz tone (about halfway between musical B5 and C6) the first five of which last a tenth of a second each, while the final pip lasts half a second.
 The actual moment when the hour changes – the “on-time marker” – is at the very beginning of the last pip.

 Our weekly bulletin is made up of five short posts and a snippets section outlining minor news.

-- Watch Wallets are running low so, if you are on the fence then please act now!
+- Watch Wallets are running really low so, if you are on the fence then please act now!

-- The Compeller is available, email us for info.
+- The Compeller is wonderful.
+Fact.

 - Schofield made Toots!
 Original Jazz Coffee is always on hand, it is a better brew than you would expect from a watch company – worth a try.